The Sound of Nostalgia

 Cartridges

 The history of recorded music on phonograph records spans over a century.
+Many music lovers still have a lot of mono records in their collections.

 The era of high fidelity